 Institutional Activity and Proposal Preparation by Research Faculty Supported 100% by Sponsored Funds

-The University of Nevada, Reno (University) is committed to supporting faculty research endeavors.
+The University of Nevada, Reno is committed to supporting faculty research endeavors.
 A significant aspect of that support is to ensure the University is compliant with sponsor requirements.
 The University is required to make certain that sponsors are appropriately charged for work benefitting the scope of work funded by the sponsor.
 Since salary and the associated fringe costs generally make up the bulk of a project budget, sponsors are increasingly concerned about the allocability of those charges.
-Due to its payroll structure, faculty, staff and graduate assistants at the University are required to confirm that the payroll transactions associated with their paychecks are appropriate in relation to the effort expended on the accounts charged at the end of a specific time period.
-Employees confirm that the payroll distribution (as dictated on the Payroll Costing Allocation) reflects a reasonable estimate of their effort on all institutional activities in Workday.

-It has been noted that research faculty whose salaries are paid 100% from sponsored projects (extramural funding) may need institutional support depending upon the effort they expend on activities that would not be allocable to existing sponsored projects.
+Research faculty whose salaries are paid 100% from sponsored projects (extramural funding) may need institutional support if they expend effort on activities that would not be allocable to existing sponsored projects.
 This faculty group typically does not participate in a significant percentage of non-sponsored effort.
-However, if an employee in this group expends non-sponsored effort, then all of the non-sponsored activity must be moved off the sponsored worktag(s) via a cost transfer to another source of non-sponsored funds such as state, foundation or indirect cost recovery (F&A) funds intended to finance other institutional activities.
+However, if an employee in this group expends effort on activities that are not allocable to existing sponsored projects, the payroll expenses associated with the non-sponsored effort must be moved off the sponsored worktag(s) via a cost transfer to a source of non-sponsored funds such as state, foundation or indirect cost recovery (F&A) funds intended to finance other institutional activities.